StackMCP

 4. Verify the connection

-Open Windsurf's Cascade panel and check for MCP server status indicators.
-You should see your server listed as connected.
-Test it by asking Cascade to use one of the server's tools.
-For Context7, try: "Look up the Next.js documentation for server components."
-If Cascade calls the Context7 tool and returns results, the setup is working.
+Open Cascade and check for MCP server status.
+Test it: "Look up the Next.js documentation for server components."
+If Cascade calls Context7 and returns results, the setup is working.

 Server does not appear after config change